 Our Mission: Tampa Bay Bears, Inc is an organization formed by gay men within the Bear community to foster relationships with other gay members in the community and to provide support to LGBT+ charities and other charitable organizations through social activities, fund raising, and volunteer work.
 The organization is organized exclusively for charitable purposes under section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code.

-My name is Kelvin and I have lived in the Tampa Bay Area off and on since 2016.
-I've been married since 2018 to my husband Jarrod and we moved back to the area from Atlanta in 2020.
+Kelvin has lived in the Tampa Bay Area off and on since 2016.
+Has been married since 2018 to his husband Jarrod and moved back to the area from Atlanta in 2020.

 Board Member at Large